purdue-cs193-fall-2019/homework-1-SamMurphy429/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Sam Murphy's First CS193 Homework
+- Taught by students in CS
+- Will provide tips and info about common tools used by CS students

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for